cozy/cozy-stack/docs/registry.md

 }
 ```

-### POST /registry/:app/:version or POST /registry/:app/versions
+### POST /registry/:app

-This route adds a version of an application to the registry to the specified
+This route adds a version of an already registered application to the
-channel (stable, beta or dev).
+registry to the specified channel (stable, beta or dev).

 The content of the manifest file extracted from the application data is used to
 fill the fields of the version.
 Before adding the application version to the